jamesmh/PersonalBlog/source/_posts/NET-Core-Dependency-Injection.md

 That singleton will be re-used **everywhere**.
 That means, **on every HTTP Request**.
 Which implies **on many many different threads.**

-Since the singleton accesses/uses `ListService`, and `ListService` isn't thread safe - big problems!
+Since the singleton accesses/uses `ListService`, and `ListService` isn't thread-safe - big problems!

 Be careful.

 ### Singletons + Scoped Services

-Lets assume now that `ListService` is a scoped service.
+Let's assume now that `ListService` is a scoped service.

 If you try to inject a scoped service into a singleton what will happen?